Aisha Wahab: 2022 California State Senate campaign

-Wahab announced she would run for California's 10th State Senate district, incumbent State Senator Bob Wieckowski was term-limited.
+Wahab announced she would run for California's 10th State Senate district, incumbent state senator Bob Wieckowski was term-limited.
 She noted the housing crisis and stagnating wages as issues she would focus on.
-California State Assembly member Alex Lee and former Chair of the Federal Election Commission Ann Ravel backed her campaign.
-She won in the general election on November 8, 2022.
+California State Assembly member Alex Lee and former chair of the Federal Election Commission Ann Ravel backed her campaign.
+She won in the general election on November 8, 2022, defeating Fremont Mayor Lily Mei, a more establishment oriented Democrat.